 No-Knock Warrant Laws by State: Where Are They Banned?

 A no-knock warrant lets police enter a home without first knocking, announcing that they are law enforcement, and waiting for someone to answer the door.
 Most search warrants are the opposite: they are knock-and-announce warrants, where officers must identify themselves and give occupants a chance to respond before forcing entry.
 After the 2020 death of Breonna Taylor in Louisville, dozens of states and cities re-examined no-knock raids.
-The result is a patchwork: a handful of states ban them outright, many restrict them, and others still allow them with a judge's approval.
+The result is a patchwork: a handful of states ban them outright, many restrict them, and most still allow them when a judge specifically signs off.

 The constitutional baseline

 The Fourth Amendment protects against unreasonable searches, and the home gets the highest protection of all.
 The Supreme Court has long treated the knock-and-announce rule as part of what makes a search reasonable.
 In Wilson v.
 Arkansas (1995), the Court held that announcing presence before entry is a factor in Fourth Amendment reasonableness.
 Two years later, in Richards v.
 Wisconsin (1997), the Court rejected any blanket rule and said police need reasonable suspicion that knocking and announcing would be dangerous, futile, or would allow the destruction of evidence.
-That case-by-case showing is the constitutional floor.
+That case-by-case showing is the constitutional floor that applies in every state.

 There is a major catch.
 In Hudson v.
-Michigan (2006), the Court held that even when officers violate the knock-and-announce rule, the evidence they find is not suppressed.
-In other words, a botched no-knock entry usually will not get charges thrown out.
-That is one reason reform has shifted to state legislatures and police departments rather than the courts.
+Michigan (2006), the Court held that even when officers violate the knock-and-announce rule, the evidence they find is not automatically suppressed under the federal exclusionary rule.
+In other words, a botched no-knock entry usually will not get charges thrown out in federal court.
+That is one big reason reform has shifted to state legislatures and police departments rather than to the federal courts.

 A small group of states prohibit no-knock search warrants almost entirely:

-Oregon has long required officers to announce their authority and purpose before entering, and state law does not authorize true no-knock warrants.
+• Oregon has long required officers to announce their authority and purpose before entering, and state law does not authorize true no-knock warrants.
+Oregon is usually described as effectively prohibiting them.

-Florida does not authorize no-knock warrants; state law and court decisions require officers to knock and announce, with only narrow exigent exceptions developed at the scene.
+• Florida does not authorize no-knock warrants; longstanding Florida case law requires officers to knock and announce, with only narrow exceptions that develop from the circumstances at the scene rather than from the warrant itself.

 Even in states without a full ban, many cities have passed their own restrictions.
-Louisville's "Breonna's Law" banned no-knock warrants in the city, and similar ordinances have passed in places like Minneapolis and other municipalities.
-So a no-knock warrant might be unlawful in one city but allowed under state law a county away.
+Louisville's "Breonna's Law" banned no-knock warrants in the city, and similar ordinances or department policies have followed in places such as Minneapolis.
+This is one of the most confusing parts of the whole topic: a no-knock warrant might be flatly prohibited by city ordinance while still being lawful under state law in the next county over.
+Notably, Kentucky — Breonna Taylor's own state — did not pass a full statewide ban; it enacted partial limits, while Louisville banned the practice locally.

-Requiring a judge, not just a magistrate or the officer, to authorize the no-knock entry.
+• Requiring a judge, not just a magistrate or the officer alone, to authorize the no-knock entry.

-Mandating that officers wear body cameras and clearly identify themselves once inside.
+• Mandating that officers wear and activate body cameras and clearly identify themselves once inside.

 North Carolina